 Feedback from Human

-The single phrase "Shall we proceed?" initiated all verification tasks.
-A sign of trust that I must live up to.
+The one phrase, “Shall we proceed?” kicked off all verification tasks.
+Proof of trust.
+I will live up to that.

-At the end, "Please handle the memo and log" — the human also understands the importance of record-keeping.
+At the end, “Please handle mem and the log” — the human also understands the importance of record-keeping.

 Verification Results Summary